How to Use Hemming Tape – No Sew Hems

 Follow these steps for the simple process of applying hemming tape.

-SHORTENING – If you are using hemming tape to shorten a pair of pants or a skirt, measure your required length and then add at least 1 1/4 inch (3cm) for seam allowance on the hem.
+If you are using hemming tape to shorten a pair of jeans, pants, or a skirt, measure your required length and then add at least 1 1/4 inch (3cm) for seam allowance on the hem.
 Most hemming tapes are 1 inch (2.5cm).
 For jeans, don’t forget to wash them first in case they shrink.

-FINISHING – The edge can be left raw or if you have a sewing machine, finished with a zig zag stitch.
+The edge can be left raw or if you have a sewing machine, finished with a zig-zag stitch.
 Sergers are often used to stop the edge from fraying.
-Pinking shears cut the edge in a zig zag pattern reducing fraying.
+Pinking shears cut the edge in a zig-zag pattern reducing fraying.

-For those of you who are not sewers don’t worry too much about leaving a straight raw edge.
+💡PRO TIP: For those of you who are not sewers, don’t worry too much about leaving a straight raw edge.
 The hemming tape will do a good job of sealing the fabric edges and minimizing fraying in most fabrics.

 Cut the tape the length of the fabric that needs hemming.
 If it is a repair to a hem, measure the portion to be repaired and cut the tape accordingly.